 So how do you know if your cat is in the majority and has a resorptive lesion?

 Cats affected with FORLs may show increased salivation, oral bleeding, or have difficulty chewing.
 They may drop food from their mouths while eating or only appear to eat on one side of their mouth.
-Unfortunately most cat parents notice no obvious signs.
+Unfortunately most cat parents notice no obvious signs of the dental disease.